 Unless you want to swap cables around between devices, you need to make sure each component can connect to your receiver via the necessary wires.
 For example, if your DVD Player, Roku, and PS4 all need HDMI connections, you will need at least 3 ports that allow you to do so.

-After all of your components have been connected to your receiver, you should test your configuration.
+After all of your components have been connected to your receiver, you should test your configuration with all devices, like iPhones, as well (our tutorial).
 Many receivers now come with an “Auto Setup” function that can help you quickly get started.

 However, you may have to tweak the settings for your television, satellite/cable box, Blu-ray/DVD player, and gaming platforms as well.